What Redistricting Looks Like In Every State

 Powered by All About Redistricting

-Who controls redistricting in Alabama in 2021?
+Who controls redistricting in Alabama right now?

 Republicans fully control the congressional redistricting process.
 New maps are drawn and passed by the Republican state legislature and signed into law by the Republican governor.